bhoopendrau/ChatKit/README.md

 [![](https://jitpack.io/v/stfalcon-studio/Chatkit.svg)](https://jitpack.io/#stfalcon-studio/Chatkit)

 ChatKit is a library designed to simplify the development of UI for such a trivial task as chat.
-It has flexible possibilities for styling, customizing and data management
+It has flexible possibilities for styling, customizing and data management.
+[Fork - added some functionalities for personal use]

 <p align="center">
 <img src="images/HEADER.jpg">